 To relax the gluten and make the dough easier to shape, place a cloth or bowl over it and allow it to rest for 10 to 15 minutes after punching.
 Some bread doughs are more elastic than others and if you find a recipe that is difficult to form into the shape you want, this trick may help.

-Why Do You Punch Down the Dough?
+Why Punch Down Bread Dough

-Punching is an extremely important step in making bread.
+Punching is an extremely important step in making yeast bread.
 As the dough rises, many tiny air pockets are formed inside.
 The goal of punching is to reduce and remove these gasses and bring the yeast, sugars, and moisture back into one cohesive form.

 Releasing the air has many benefits: